-Having a child with disabilities brings an added amount of responsibilities onto a parent.
+Having a child with disabilities brings an added number of responsibilities onto a parent.
 Anything that can relieve you as a parent whether that is financial or emotional support should be taken advantage of.
 The government has made SSI and SSDI resources available to support you and your adult disabled child.

 Here’s what you need to know to get SSDI benefits: